ryanhugh/VexRobotIPhoneDrive/README.md

 - Vex Cortex
  - [EasyC v4] (http://www.intelitekdownloads.com/easyCV4/)

-- Compatible Wirless Adapter
+- Compatible wirless adapter

-Note: Use a static IP address on the iPhone to connect it to the Pi's Wifi Network
+Note: Use a static IP address on the iPhone to connect it to the Pi's wifi network